DominikHorn/hashing-old-archive/README.md

 * *src/* contains the actual benchmark targets/implementations.
 Code shared between benchmarks/potentially useful for multiple benchmarks is located in
   *src/include* (header only to enable full compiler optimizations, like inlining).

-## Results
-Results are stored in the [results](https://github.com/andreaskipf/hashing/tree/main/results) subfolder, together with .pdf plots and python code to generate them.

-# Development
 ## Setup
 ### Cloning this repository